gpetrousov/compilers/presentations/intro_to_compilers.md

 - How to parallelise instructions to take advantage of multicore systems?
 - How to think in parallel instead of sequentially when designing algorithms?

-# 6. How compilers are important in ML? - 5'
+# 6. How compiler development plays a role in ML? - 5'
 ---
 ```txt
 Machine Learning (ML) is a hot topic these days.